 So, let’s focus on people like us, people who have got Computers 4GB or 2GB RAM.
-Don’t worry, I’ve found few tips and tricks for you to make your browsing experience smoother.
+Don’t worry; I’ve found a few tips and tricks for you to make your browsing experience smoother.

 All you have to do is add a few chrome extensions, tweak a few settings and you are good to go.

 Let’s first talk about the Chrome extensions, that add functionality to the browser, and there are thousands of them, that is why I love Google Chrome in the first place, but too many of them makes the browser slow.